santaclousdon/nft-collection-explorer/README.md

 - View their NFT collections
 - See detailed NFT information including images and metadata

+## Features

+- **Wallet Connect**: Seamlessly connect your Ethereum-compatible wallets using **wagmi**.
+- **Switch Wallet**: Automatically detects the connected network and prompts users to switch to the **Ethereum mainnet** if necessary.

+- **Display NFT Collections**: View a visually appealing grid of NFTs owned by the connected wallet address.

+- **Detail View Modal**: Click on an NFT to access detailed information, including contract address, deployer address, name, symbol, and token type, all presented in a user-friendly modal.

+- **Transaction History**: Effortlessly fetch and display transaction history for a selected NFT via the **Alchemy API**, with details shown in a structured table.

+- **External Links**: Easily redirect to **Etherscan** for contract addresses and transaction hashes.

+- **Responsive UI/UX**: Enjoy a responsive layout with animations, crafted using **Tailwind CSS** for an enhanced user experience.

 ## Getting Started

 1. Clone the repository